gitluin/sara/README.md

 A few examples I was able to find:

 * [dminiwm](https://github.com/moetunes/dminiwm) No status bar.
+No XINERAMA support.
 Also, some of the code: compare add\_window() to the combination of manage(), attachaside(), etc.
 * [berry](https://github.com/JLErvin/berry) CLI-config vs. config.h.
 Extremely standards-compliant.
 Codebase is much larger as a consequence (wm.c is 1912 SLOC).
 * [monsterwm](https://github.com/c00kiemon5ter/monsterwm) No status bar (I appreciate the UNIX philosophy adherence, though).
+No XINERAMA support.
 Not a fan of the code formatting, but not a big deal unless you're in my position/writing patches.

 Installation
 ------------